New Student FAQ

-We are available to book Zoom or phone inquiry appointments with you between 8:30 a.m. – 4:30 p.m. on Monday to Friday.
+We are available to book inquiry appointments via Zoom, phone or outdoors on-campus between 8:30 a.m. – 4:30 p.m.
+Monday to Friday.
 At this time, we are not accepting walk-in appointments to the Admissions Office.

 Am I still allowed to visit campus?